Ultimate Guide On Schengen Visa For UK Passport Holders

 The Schengen visa was borne out of an agreement made in 1985 in a town called Schengen in Luxembourg.
-This agreement abolished travel and border controls among citizens of 26 schengen countries.
-Majority of these are also members of the European Union.
-This means that citizens of these countries are not restricted to cross borders and enter any country visa-free.
-Additionally, citizens of non- Schengen countries are required to apply and get issued with only one visa.
-This will permit them to enter all the 26 countries (with a few restrictions).
-A Schengen visa allows short stay of 90 days within a period of six months.
+This agreement abolished travel and border controls among citizens of 26 Schengen countries.
+The majority of these are also members of the European Union.
+This means that citizens of these countries are not restricted to cross borders and entering any country visa-free.
+Additionally, citizens of non-Schengen countries are required to apply and get issued only one visa.
+This will permit them to enter all 26 countries (with a few restrictions).
+A short-stay Schengen visa allows one to stay for 90 days within a period of six months.

-Who Can Apply for Schengen Visa in UK?
+Who Can Apply for Schengen Visa in the UK?

 Schengen visa for UK passport holders is not required to travel to any Schengen state.
-However, you can apply for a Schengen visa in UK as a UK resident.
-This means UK legal residents need to apply for Schengen visa in the country before traveling to the Schengen zone.
-However, you need to satisfy the following requirements;
+However, you can apply for a Schengen visa in the UK as a UK resident.
+This means UK legal residents need to apply for a Schengen visa in the country before traveling to the Schengen zone.
+However, you need to satisfy the following Schengen visa requirements;

 - Be a UK resident for more than three months.
 If this is not met, the embassy of the country that you intend to visit will not consider your application.

 There are different types of visas can apply for when you are a legal UK resident.
-The following table explains the different types of visa you can apply for as in the UK;
+The following table explains the different types of visas you can apply for in the UK;

 |Visa Category||Travel Purposes|